When should you start paying yourself as a small business owner?

 Considerations against paying yourself:

 - You run the danger of putting the company in jeopardy if you remove funds from it before it is in a position to support those expenditures.
 It is essential to maintain a strong cash flow when a firm is in the starting phase or the growth phase because this is when the majority of the business’s costs are incurred.
 Receiving a wage means taking money out of those crucial funds.

 - There is a loss of potential earnings when you pay yourself.
 When money is paid to the owner of a company, that money is not allocated to other aspects of the company’s growth that could benefit from it, such as expanding the client base through marketing.

 How should you pay yourself?

-- What you need
+- What it is that you want

 Three pieces of bad advice for startups that you should avoid.